syncfusion-content/javascript-docs/js/api/ejPivotGrid.md

 ### enableCellSelection `boolean`
 {:#members:enablecellselection}

 Enables the cell selection for a specified range of value cells.
+And, the individual row/column cells can be selected by clicking its headers.

 #### Default Value: false